 Priority registration will last only 24 hours for each registration group.
 After the priority registration closes, registration will open again for all students once classroom adjustments, if possible, are made to accommodate additional enrollment and after the Registrar's Office ensures that students have complied with the rules governing registration, which we encourage students to review in the text below.

 In the spring, in preparation for the fall term registration, 1Ls may wish to attend a registration information session.
-Deans Gershowitz, Roberts, and Kaplan will review some helpful tips for planning your schedule and for registration.
+Information on those sessions will be posted via MyLaw.

 Register for Classes FAQs